-There are many different terminologies for types of in-memory computing.
-It's important to understand where they came from, their capabilities, and how they can be unified into a complete in-memory computing platform.
+There are many terminologies for types of in-memory computing solutions.
+It's important to understand where the solutions came from, their capabilities, and how they can be unified into a complete in-memory computing platform.

 In-memory computing products generally fit into the following four categories: